 - SecuGen LLC v.
 NITGen Co., Ltd. (American Arbitration Association [AAA] arbitration; N.D.
 Cal.).
 Represented SecuGen, a Silicon Valley developer of optical biometric authentication technology, as lead IP trial counsel in a complex AAA arbitration against a competitor, NITGen, involving more than 25 claims and counterclaims at issue, including patent infringement, copyright, trade secrets, trade libel, trademark and license-based claims.
 The matter was resolved following an extensive four-week arbitration hearing and related district court proceedings.

 - Fujitsu Ltd. v.
 Samsung Electronics, Ltd. (US ITC).
-Successfully defended Fujitsu in ITC §337 patent infringement and related multiple simultaneous district court litigations in US and Europe relating to DRAM and SRAM thin film semiconductor processing deposition, etching and fabrication techniques and circuitry, obtaining favorable confidential settlement after completion of ITC hearing and in the course of district court proceedings.
+Successfully defended Fujitsu in ITC §337 patent infringement and related multiple simultaneous district court litigations in US and Europe relating to DRAM and SRAM thin film semiconductor processing deposition, etching and fabrication techniques and circuitry.
+Obtained a favorable confidential settlement after completion of the ITC hearing and in the course of district court proceedings.